 Invite one of our knowledgeable sales consultants into your home for a Virtual Site Visit using WhatsApp Video Call.
 We’ll join you to advise you on the right fireplace for your home and to give you valuable installation advice.
 Simply contact our sales consultants …..
 And schedule a time and date for a video call.

 We do all our quoting and planning of the information requested by us and provided by you.
 It’s only if we feel that the installation is not straight forward, that we will then suggest a virtual site visit.
 Most installations are generally straight forward, and you can trust our skilled team and experience.

 We also offer Virtual Showroom Visits for clients who are unable to visit our showroom and for clients who live far away.
 Contact our sales consultants …..
 And schedule a time and date for a video call.

 Our professional staff will always be happy to assist and advise you if needed.

 - How do you ensure that my quote is accurate?

-Please visit the ‘Orders & Quotes’ section at the bottom of your screen for more details.
+Please follow this link to visit the ‘Quotes & Orders ’ section for more details.

-- Where are you located, and do you have a showroom?
+- Do you have a showroom?